harvardinformatics/website/content/kallisto_example.md

 We recommend running longer kallisto jobs in an interactive SLURM session on Odyssey, or submit them as SLURM jobs.

-When logged in on Odyssey, and interactive session can be launched with a command like the following, in which we are requesting one CPU (parameter "-n") in the interactive partition (parameter "-p"), for a bash session of 150 minutes ("-t") with memory 5000 Mb ("--mem="):
+When logged in on Odyssey, an interactive session can be launched with a command like the following, in which we are requesting one CPU (parameter "-n") in the interactive partition (parameter "-p"), for a bash session of 150 minutes ("-t") with memory 5000 Mb ("--mem="):

 	:::bash
 	$ srun -p interact -n 1 --pty -t 150 --mem=5000 /bin/bash

-Create a separate working folder for this example, for data and results files, running jobs, etc.
+Create a separate working folder for this example, for data and results files, running jobs, etc., preferably on the /n/regal file system, which is recommended for SLURM jobs, especially if there is a lot of I/O or large files are written out during jobs.
-For example, if you create your working directory under your home directory and name it "kallisto_example", the full path to the directory would be: ~/kallisto_example
+For example, if you create your working directory under regal and name it "kallisto_example", the full path to the directory could be:

 	:::bash
-	$ export KALLISTO_DIR=~/kallisto_example
+	$ export KALLISTO_DIR=~/regal/kallisto_example

 #### 2  Download example data